Universal-Connect-Project/ucw-adapter-mx/packages/mx-adapter/README.md

 ```bash
 npm i @ucp-npm/mx-adapter --workspace apps/server
 ```
+## Usage

+Once you have the npm package installed, you can set up the ucw to use it.

-Then, in the `./apps/server/adapterSetup.ts` file, do the following:
+In the `./apps/server/adapterSetup.ts` file, do the following:

 Import the `adapterMapObject` for mx: